This guide will help you execute a trade through your self-directed brokerage account.

 Access the Trading Screen

-To do so, you can either select the ‘Trading’ icon from the drop-down menu from the top-left of the screen, or you can click the ‘Trade’ button in the top right.
+To do so, you can either click on the ‘Trading’ icon from the drop-down menu from the top-left of the screen, or you can click the ‘Trade’ button in the top right.

 Determine the amount that you can invest on the trading screen